DIY Sanderson Sisters-Inspired Witch’s Broom

 By: Julia Marchand

-2018 marks the 25th anniversary of my favorite seasonal movie of all time: Hocus Pocus!
-Once I came to this realization, I was desperate to craft something witchy for my Halloween costume this year.
+Can you believe the seasonal cult classic Hocus Pocus celebrated its 25th anniversary a year ago?!
+This witchy craft is perfect for Halloween, but especially if you're a fan of the Sanderson sisters like I am!
 Since anyone who has seen the magical movie knows it’s easy to lose track of a broomstick, I figured I’d do a little DIY breakdown of how the Sanderson sisters could have whipped up a few replacement brooms with the help of their local Goodwill.
 I mean, since they could conjure a potion of eternal youth and lure in all the children of Salem with just a song, I’m pretty sure they could tackle a simple craft project like this!
 Here’s how…

 - Thrifted broom (any size, shape, and style should do!)